ansforge/IG-fhir-medicosocial-transfert-donnees-dui/389-mapping---projet-personnalisé/ig/StructureDefinition-tddui-goal-attente.md

 **Usages:**

-* This Profile is not used by any profiles in this Implementation Guide
+* Examples for this Profile: [Goal/tddui-goal-attente-famille-example](Goal-tddui-goal-attente-famille-example.md) and [Goal/tddui-goal-attente-usager-example](Goal-tddui-goal-attente-usager-example.md)

 You can also check for [usages in the FHIR IG Statistics](https://packages2.fhir.org/xig/ans.fhir.fr.tddui|current/StructureDefinition/tddui-goal-attente)